CSU-PCAST: A Dual-Branch Transformer Framework for medium-range ensemble Precipitation Forecasting: Dataset

 \subsection{GFS and GEFS}

-Testing is performed using GFS forecasts, with GEFS serving as the operational baseline for comparison.
-The Global Forecast System (GFS) and the Global Ensemble Forecast System (GEFS) are two key operational prediction systems developed at the National Centers for Environmental Prediction (NCEP).
+Inference and testing are performed using GFS analysis, with GEFS serving as the operational baseline for comparison.
+The GFS and the GEFS are two key operational prediction systems developed at the National Centers for Environmental Prediction (NCEP).
 GFS serves as the deterministic backbone, providing global forecasts of atmospheric and wave conditions at ~13 km horizontal resolution, with 127 vertical layers, run four times per day (00, 06, 12, and 18 UTC) and extending out to 16 days \cite{ref-gfs}.
 It uses the Finite Volume Cubed (FV3) dynamical core, coupled with the MOM6 ocean and CICE6 sea ice models, and is initialized through the hybrid ensemble, variational assimilation scheme of the Global Data Assimilation System (GDAS).

 Building on GFS, the GEFS provides ensemble-based probabilistic forecasts.
 GEFS was first implemented in 1992 with a small number of perturbed members generated by the breeding vector method, and gradually increased its ensemble size and complexity over the years.
 By the mid-2000s, GEFS operated with 20 perturbed members plus one control, cycling every 6 hours and extending forecasts to 16 days \cite{ref-book-gefs}.
 A major upgrade in October 2020 (GEFSv12) expanded the ensemble to 30 perturbed members plus one control, with a forecast length of 35 days and horizontal resolutions of 0.25°, 0.5°, and 1.0°.
-Initial conditions are provided by the operational hybrid ensemble Kalman filter (EnKF) system, and stochastic physics schemes (SPPT and SKEB) are used to represent model uncertainties.
+Initial conditions are provided by the operational hybrid ensemble Kalman filter (EnKF) system, and stochastic physics schemes, including the stochastically perturbed parameterization tendency (SPPT) scheme and the stochastic kinetic energy backscatter (SKEB) scheme, are used to represent model uncertainties \cite{zhou2022gefs, palmer2009stochastic, berner2009spectral}.